yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 Currently, it is up to user to choose the most suitable recalibrant series which will be used for the recalibration in the Recal step.
 It is possible to choose up to 10 series and they should indeed span over whole range of m/z - often an error is thrown to add more series in case there would be gaps, or the chosen series would have a good scores but would be way too alike.

-The series can be chosen either visually by the user, or using the **FindRecalSeries** function, which we will describe in the next section.
+The series can be chosen either manually by the user, or using the **FindRecalSeries** function, which we will describe in the next section.

 ## FindRecalSeries